Mathou2121/Mathou2121/readme.md

 - 🤹‍♂️ I’m currently learning everything 🤣
 - 👯 I’m looking to learn from different people
 - 🎯 2021 Goal: Finish a side project that I've been working on with friends
-- 🧗🏻‍♂️🎸 Fun fact: I love to play music, go climbing and be in the outdoors(different than other programmers)
+- 🧗🏻‍♂️🎸 Fun fact: I love to play music, go climbing and be in the outdoors(I'm a different programmer breed)

 ### Connect with me: